We recommend viewing GLUCK+ in landscape mode on your device.

 It is their stories we want to tell.

-Architect Led Design Build is single-source responsibility for design, construction and commissioning of buildings.
+Architect Led Design Build is single-source responsibility for the design, construction and commissioning of buildings.
 Typically, an owner hires an architect to draw a building and a contractor to oversee the subcontractors that will build the building.
 This separation is adverse for the quality and cost of building.
 Project stakeholders lose out.

 Architect Led Design Build is an agile process in which the same people are responsible for an entire building project.
 Our architects are also construction managers, meaning feedback between method of construction and design is fluid and responsive.
 Priorities between design, cost and schedule are clear.
 Creativity is responsible.